dbpedia/dbpedia-widgets/README.md

     pip install -r requirements.txt

-## Running Front-end ##
+## Running ##

+    #activate the virtualenv environment - only when using virtualenv
+    source env/bin/activate

-    #start the default task - builds and launches a server on port 9000
+    #start the default task
+    #builds and launches a server on port 9000
+    #launches proxy on port 9000
     gulp

-## Running Proxy ##

-    #activate the virtualenv environment
-    source env/bin/activate

-    #start the server on port 8000
-    python proxy/server.py